How Travel Advisors Get Found on Google (Without Competing With Expedia)

 Can I do SEO on Squarespace?

 Yes — Squarespace has everything you need: page titles, meta descriptions, URL slugs, image alt text, and a solid blogging setup.
 It's not as flexible as WordPress, but for how most independent Travel Advisors use their websites, it's more than sufficient.
+Download the free version of SEOSpace to run some initial checks.

 How long does SEO actually take for a travel advisor website?